-Every blogger has something called a power base.
+Every entrepreneur has something called a power base.

 Your power base is very similar to your network, but it’s a bit more refined – your power base is those people that you’ve connected with so well, that they will take a given action to support you if you request them to do so.

 These are the people you can turn to when you need a favor.
 When you need help.
 Advice.
 Guidance.
-Every blogger needs a power base to fall back on, to leverage, and to propel themselves forward.
+Every business owner needs a power base to fall back on, to leverage, and to propel themselves forward.

-To become more effective at blogging, you need to make building your power base one of your largest priorities.
+To become more effective at running your companies, you need to make building your power base one of your largest priorities.
 Let’s talk about how to build your power base, and how to make the most out of it for your mutual gain.

 Why Building A Power Base Is Important